 [35A-35C.
 Deleted by No. 85 of 1985 s.
 110.]

-36. Application to fire districts
+36. Application of s.
+37 to fire districts and local government districts

 When a fire district referred to in the next succeeding section, or the district of a local government is wholly or partly in a country water area, the provisions of that section shall apply in respect of the fire district or district of the local government.